Cochise College operates two physical libraries and a robust online collection of e-books, streaming media, and

 Welding E-books – Access the complete American Welding Society Library.

 Articles & Research Help

 Cochise College Library Article Databases

-Current Events, Controversial Issues – Information on current and controversial subjects from Congressional Quarterly.
+Current Events, Controversial Issues, Topics of National Importance – Information on current and controversial subjects from Congressional Quarterly.
 Updated weekly, backfiles included to 1991.

 Current Events, Controversial Issues – Articles, topic overviews, magazine and newspaper articles, primary source documents, statistics, images, podcasts, and links to websites on current, controversial issues.